-Far too many people still hold the archaic view of libraries as Twentieth Century book depositories, rather than the Twenty-First Century conduits of culture, learning and social connection that they have become.
+Far too many people still hold the archaic view of libraries as twentieth-century book depositories, rather than the twenty-first century conduits of culture, learning and social connection that they have become.
 Public libraries play an important role in their respective communities, and are fundamentally important informational, educational, cultural, and social institutions.
 “In an increasingly digital world, we see the role of libraries as community and cultural centres at times undervalued, and underestimated” (Edwards, Rauseo & Unger 2013).
-In a rural setting the library has an advantage over other communication channels such as media and print material in that it can deliver highly personalised services to its community.
+In a rural setting the library has an advantage over other communication channels such as media and print material: it can deliver highly personalised services to its community.

-Those who would argue that libraries are becoming obsolete, or nothing more than a place for children’s storytime and the elderly to access books, demonstrate a complete lack of understanding surrounding the depth and breadth of services public libraries provide in the twenty-first century.
+Those who would argue that libraries are becoming obsolete, or nothing more than a place for children’s storytime and the elderly to access books, demonstrate a complete lack of understanding of the depth and breadth of services public libraries provide today.
 Former Chicago Mayor, Richard Daley, a strong supporter of libraries as community builders, addressed librarians saying, “Unless you are out there changing neighborhoods, you are not completing the work you are to do.”
-(Putnam, 2003) Strengthening and championing the cultural lives of communities is a core responsibility for public libraries in the Twenty-First Century.
+(Putnam, 2003) Strengthening and championing the cultural lives of communities is a core responsibility for public libraries in the twenty-first century.

-However, one of the major challenges facing public libraries is just how to convey to decision makers, and others, the potential impact of the Twenty-First Century public library on the community as a whole.
+One of the major challenges facing public libraries is how to convey to decision makers, and others, the potential impact of the twenty-first century public library on the community as a whole.
 According to Dr Alan Bundy, former President of the Australian Library and Information Association, the challenge “is just how to convey to decision makers the breadth, depth and potential impact on the whole community of the modern public library.
 It is a rare challenge because no other agency in society has the breadth of role, the user range and diversity and the potential impact.
 In an age of specialisation and community silos, public libraries are unique” (Bundy 2003 p.6).

 David Morris (2011) argues the value that public libraries bring to their communities as being far more than just books and banks of computers, libraries are still places where individuals gather to explore, interact, and imagine and they are central to building community and supporting local culture.